whatsmate/whatsmate.github.io/_posts/2017-04-13-send-whatsapp-group-message-csharp.md

 3. Remember the name you gave to the group (e.g. "Happy Club")
 4. Copy the following source code to the main class in your Console Application in Visual Studio.  <script src="https://gist.github.com/whatsmate/fd9033c3cfaed14993408b2ea4ee8e32.js"></script>
 5. Customize the TODO lines in the C# program:
+   * Specify your gateway instance ID on line 10.
    * Specify your Client ID and Client secret on lines 10 and 11.
-   * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 18.
+   * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 19.
-   * Specify the group name (e.g. Happy Club) on line 19.
+   * Specify the group name (e.g. Happy Club) on line 20.
-   * Specify the content of the message on line 20.
+   * Specify the content of the message on line 21.
 6. Add the reference “System.Web.Extensions” by doing this:
    * Right-click on your project node in the Solution Explorer panel.
    * Choose “Add” -> “Reference…”